 Pain and pins-and-needles sensations usually begin in the neck or shoulder, then spread along the inner surface of the arm into the hand and sometimes down the side of the torso.

 Doctors base the diagnosis on symptoms and results of a physical examination and several diagnostic tests.
 Nerve conduction studies and electromyography (see Electromyography and Nerve Conduction Studies) may detect abnormalities characteristic of thoracic outlet syndrome.
 Through a stethoscope placed on the collar bone or near the top of the armpit, doctors may hear sounds indicating abnormal blood flow (bruits) in an artery that is being squeezed by nearby structures.
+Or doctors may take an x-ray of the neck to look for an extra rib in the part of the spine that runs through neck.

 Angiography of the arteries in the arm (brachial arteries) may be done to detect abnormal blood flow.
 In this test, x-rays are taken after a dye that is visible on x-rays (radiopaque dye) is injected into the bloodstream.
 Magnetic resonance imaging (MRI) may be done to look for anatomic abnormalities.
 However, none of these tests can definitively confirm or rule out the diagnosis of thoracic outlet syndrome.